intel-analytics/ipex-llm/docker/llm/serving/xpu/docker/README.md

 ```

-### Use the image for doing cpu serving
+### Use the image for doing xpu serving

-To map the `xpu` into the cotainer, you need to specify `--device=/dev/dri` when booting the container.
+To map the `xpu` into the container, you need to specify `--device=/dev/dri` when booting the container.

 An example could be:
 ```bash